Samsung Galaxy Chromebook 2

 Chrome Unboxed's Perspective

 Chrome Unboxed offered a more critical assessment, expressing disappointment with the price-to-value ratio.
-Reviewer Robby Payne noted, “For the $699 Samsung is asking for this Chromebook, I expect quite a bit.”
-While praising the “excellent 1080p QLED display” with 400 nits brightness and good thermal management, the review criticized the plastic palm rest, chassis flex, keyboard typing accuracy issues, and the removal of premium features from the original like the fingerprint scanner and included stylus.
-The verdict: “I really wanted to love this Chromebook and I just don’t.”
+Reviewer Robby Payne noted, "For the $699 Samsung is asking for this Chromebook, I expect quite a bit."
+While praising the 1080p QLED display (400 nits) and good thermal management, the review criticized the plastic palm rest, chassis flex, keyboard typing accuracy issues, and the removal of premium features from the original like the fingerprint scanner and included stylus.
+The verdict: "I really wanted to love this Chromebook and I just don't."

 Tom's Guide's Perspective

-Tom’s Guide gave the Galaxy Chromebook 2 a 4/5 star rating, calling it “a compelling sequel with meaningful improvements.”
+Tom's Guide gave the Galaxy Chromebook 2 a 4 out of 5 star rating as a meaningful step up from the original.
 Their color accuracy testing showed the screen delivers 118.4% of the sRGB color spectrum, surpassing the M1 MacBook Air (114.3%) and Pixelbook Go (108%).
-Average brightness measured at 390 nits, an improvement over the original’s 357 nits.
+Average brightness measured at 390 nits, an improvement over the original's 357 nits.
 Battery testing yielded 7 hours 50 minutes of web surfing, and the review praised the impressive audio quality alongside the gorgeous display.

-Overall, reviewers agree the Galaxy Chromebook 2’s QLED display and improved battery life represent genuine strengths, while the keyboard feel and missing premium features from the original divide opinion.
+Across these reviews, the QLED display and improved battery life are the consistent strengths, while the keyboard feel and the premium features dropped from the original divide opinion.
 The Core i3 model with 8GB RAM is consistently recommended over the base Celeron configuration for a better overall experience.

 Customer Reviews of the Samsung Galaxy Chromebook 2